andheroe/auto-repo-creation/README.txt

 git clone [url of your Github repository]
 (example: git clone https://github.com/mygithubusername/auto-repo-creation.git)

--Within the mysite directory, open the config.py file and change the PY_ANYWHERE_USERNAME to your pythonanywhere username.
+-Within the auto-repo-creation directory, open the config.py file and change the PY_ANYWHERE_USERNAME to your pythonanywhere username.

 -In the Bash console, run the following command: